 And her breast and her arms and her hands, should drop dead!

 Here, she imagines the culmination of her plan.
 However, she seems to have not just one victim now, but two.
 She revels in the notion that by giving a ‘mere lozenge’ to the unsuspecting Pauline, she will have only ’30 minutes to live.’
-The adjective ‘mere’ emphasises how harmless the lozenge looks.
+The adjective ‘mere’ emphasizes how harmless the lozenge looks.
 With regards to Elise, she intends to murder her by lighting a sort of incense or candle, the fumes of which will kill her.
 She lists every part of Elise, seemingly taking great satisfaction in imagining her death.
 The alliteration of ‘drop dead!’, followed by an exclamation mark, shows her gleeful feelings.

 Quick—is it finished?
 The colour’s too grim!